-- New coffeemakers are being installed on the five original trainsets.
+- In March, new coffeemakers were installed on the five original trainsets.

 - WSDOT, Amtrak, and Talgo upgraded the Bistro and Lounge cars and the Wi-Fi system in 2013.